danieldominguete/danieldominguete.github.io/index.md

 ---

-# Personal Bookmarks
+# Recommendations

-Click [here](/pages/page.md) for technical recommendation for newbies and experts data professionals
+Click [here](/pages/recommendation.md) for content recommendations for newbies and experts data professionals